Information for Campsite Maintainers

 The Maine Appalachian Trail Club (MATC) maintains 47 designated campsites along the AT and its official side trails.
 This network includes 31 lean-tos and 49 privies.
 Volunteers with the MATC maintain these campsites, their structures, and related amenities.

-Campsite Maintainer Tip Sheet– To print and take with you on your campsite visit.
+Campsite Maintainer Tip Sheet_COVID-19 (revised for COVID-19)- To print and take with you on your campsite visit.
 This is for a maintenance trip to a campsite with or without a lean-to and is used to help guide tasks while at the campsite and to track deficiencies and work completed.

 Work Trip Report– Please fill this out after your maintenance trip to a campsite or lean-to.
 This report is used to track all volunteer hours with the MATC.
 From this link, you can also “Add Campsite Report” to submit your campsite assessment electronically, including photos.